-Each year, CTAC provides continuing education hours by hosting workshops with internationally known researchers and leaders in the field of ABA and VB for the Central Texas community.
-These presenters typically spend a day exclusively training CTAC staff.
+Each year, CTAC provides continuing education hours by hosting conferences with internationally known researchers and leaders in the field of ABA and VB.
+Professionals from all over the world attend these conferences.
+The presenters often spend a day exclusively training CTAC staff, offering amazing growth opportunities for our employees.

 Author of the VB-MAPP